yhoogstrate/flaimapper/README.md

 You need to have a <U>corresponding index file</U> under the name '*<prefix>.fa.fai*' besides your FASTA reference file.

-*Yet we don't provide any other reference genome than the Human ncRNAdb09.*
+*Yet we do not provide any other reference genome than the Human ncRNAdb09.*

 ### Input: SSLM